Unavi/ArchiveViewer/README.md

 [archive_viewer_1]: https://github.com/Unavi/ArchiveViewer/blob/master/Images/ArchiveViewer_1.png

+##### Why this program exists?
+I am not really a fan of ex- and importing the translation content of UE4 into .po files, especially since they don't contain the namespaces set in UE4.
+To make it more convenient I wrote a program to directly view and edit the .archive files.

 #### Steps to get started

 * Select the Game.manifest Unreal generates for you and bookmark it for later under a name of your choosing.